oswida/cyber/docs/en/background.md

 ## Driver (+1 BIO)

 *Are you talking about the LRV 500?
 The one with three-axle drive?
 Sure I've ridden one!
-And that's with a full load, so you won't impress me bream ...*
+And that's with a full load, so you won't impress me ...*

 I resigned because: